Brewster F2A Buffalo: USAAF/RAAF in Australia

 Following the surrender of the Netherlands East Indies on 8 March 1942, a shipment of 17 Brewster B339-23 fighters ordered for the ML-KNIL was diverted to the US Fifth Air Force in Australia.

 All of these Buffalos were subsequently lent to the RAAF, which gave them the serial number prefix A51–.
 They were used mainly for air defence duties outside frontline areas, photo-reconnaissance and as mock targets in gunnery training.
-They served with 1 PRU, 24 Sqn, 25 Sqn, 85 Sqn and the Air Gunnery Training School, at RAAF Williamtown.
+They served with 1 PRU, 24 Sqn, 25 Sqn, 85 Sqn and the Air Gunnery Training School, at RAAF Base Williamtown.

-Between August 1942 and November 1943, 10 of these Buffalos constituted the air defense force for Perth, Western Australia, while assigned to 25 and 85 Sqns at RAAF Pearce and RAAF Guildford.
+Between August 1942 and November 1943, 10 of these Buffalos constituted the air defense force for Perth, while assigned to 25 and 85 Sqns at RAAF Pearce and RAAF Guildford.
 In 1944, all of the surviving aircraft were transferred to the USAAF.